TheTreverMethod/datasciencecoursera/Getting and Cleaning Data/Project/CodeBook.md

 # Code Book
 ### This section contains information about the data sets in this repository.

-The tidy data set produced for this project is titled `measurementsAvg.csv`.
+The tidy data set produced for this project is titled `measurements-avg.csv`.
 It contains the average mean and standard deviation for each measurement for every combination of subject and activity.

 The variables for the data set are as follows: